davkk/masters-thesis/typst/main.typ

   Visualization of the next workflow idea for efficiency correction.
 ]) <fig:workflow-temp>

 The first step requires generating a histogram of reconstruction efficiency weights for the desired particle type.
 For this, a custom ROOT macro acts as an initial utility for the rest of the flow.
-The macro retrieves the required histograms from a results file that Grid generated at the end of a run.
+The macro retrieves the efficiency and contamination histograms from a results file that Grid generated at the end of a run.
 Once it gets the data, it calculates the ratio bin-by-bin (@lst:corr-macro-eff), between reconstructed and truth histograms to calculate the efficiency as stated in the formula @eq:efficiency.

 #figure(
   ```cpp